-Ask students to identify one product from the Product Notes Sheet or the Design Museum Shop website that is suitable for each user group.
+Ask students to identify one product from the Handling Collection or the Design Museum Shop that is suitable for each user group.
 They should be able to explain at least 4 reasons for their choice.
 They could consider:

-- Function

-- Materials
+- Function - Materials

-- Ergonomics Size/ shape

-- Product branding
+- Ergonomics Size/ shape - Product branding